lagleki/livla/README.md

 === Running the IRC bots ===

 Nothing easier; after having entered the ilmentufa directory, run the command "node ircbot/camxes-bot" or "node ircbot/cipra-bot" (the latter is for the experimental grammar).
-The list of the channel joined by the bot can be found and edited within the bot script.
+The list of the channels joined by the bot can be found and edited within the bot script.